BryanSchuetz/dai/who-we-are/nigeria-services.md

 * Staff onboarding
 * Payroll management
 * Local labour and legal guidance
-* Programme and proposal recruitment
+* Programme recruitment
-* Mandatory training
+* Related training

-### Short-Term Technical Assistance Management
+### Contact Support and Management

-We provide contract and consultancy management support for programmes, establishing standards and processes to ensure the consistent delivery of high-quality, compliant contracts and consultancy services.
+We provide management support for programmes, establishing standards and processes to ensure the consistent delivery of high-quality, compliant contracts and consultancy services.
 Our services include:

+* Service contract management and oversight
+* Program management and oversight
+* Institutional and organizational assessments
+* Grant management systems design and oversight
-* Identification and management of consultants
+* Audit and financial compliance reviews
-* Management of service level agreements

 ### Integrated Support Services – Administration and Operations Management